 Travel Tips | Skateboarding Road Trip Gear Guide

-Travel season starts now!
-We're gearing up to hit the road hard this summer and we hope you are too!
+Rainy skies and icy streets getting you down?
+Keep yourself sane by migrating to skate this winter.
 After years of late night freeway binges and forest road camping, we've learned a few things that we’d like to pass along.
 Get to scrolling for our guide to everything you need to live like a king of the road.

 JOSH MATTHEWS - Do's & Don'ts